Ouroborosrex/AlpacaFineTuning/README.md

 ## Usage
-The provided `master_file.ipynb` file contains the necessary documentation and commands to run the code.
+The provided `master.ipynb` file contains the necessary documentation and commands to run the code.
 However, you must have access to a GPU with approximately 24GB of VRAM.
 If you wish to use the model on a GPU with less VRAM, it is possible but you may need to adjust the `dype=float32` values with `dtype=float16`.

 ## Results
 At first, I evaluated the model using the default settings found using the HuggingFace generate function and achieved the following results.